-Pronouns, those little words that take the place of nouns in many sentences, are a of the part of the English language that seems to be changing most rapidly, and the part where teenage spoken English is most different from academic written English.
-To be fair, many of the issues I'll discuss on this page also show up in informal writing, some of it from respectable sources, so it isn't just a USA teenager thing.
-Teen talk does press the issue to the extreme, though.
+Pronouns, those little words that take the place of nouns in many sentences, are the part of the English language that seems to be changing most rapidly, and the part where spoken English is most different from academic written English.
+Pronoun errors can cause a lot of confusion, and very strict readers (think of those who read job applications) are often quick to judge if you make mistakes in this department.

 Standard English pronouns stand in for nouns and have person, number, gender, and case to help the reader figure out which noun to look back to.
 We generally look back to the most recent noun that agrees to figure out what the pronoun is standing in for: